groundwater fills spaces between the pores of rock particles

 Source: US Geological Survey (USGS), Groundwater Watch: Site Number: 385607077381101 - 49V 1

 Shallow plant roots take advantage of the available water trapped in pores near the surface.
-Other roots may grow deeper, in order to tap into the water in the saturated zone below the water table.
+Other roots may grow deeper, in order to tap into the water near the saturated zone below the water table.

 above the water table in the vadose zone, water may fill the voids between some pores and supply water to roots of plants; below the water table in the saturated phreatic zone, water droplets occupy nearly all pores